mschmitt/rsync-with-ssh-agent/README.md

 An rsync uploader that is believed to offer a reasonable amount of security, due to its support for an SSH passphrase.

-Together with restricted rsync on the receving end (`rrsync`, see _Application Note_ below), it should be able to securely handle most upload scenarios.
+Together with restricted rsync on the receving end (`rrsync`, see _Application Note_ in the wiki, link below), it should be able to securely handle most upload scenarios.

 ## Inputs